 Please correct these issues within 48 hours.
 Failure to comply will result in a strike, [additional temporary consequence, such as not being able to purchase your product, or being put on the no-sell list], and immediate legal action.

 Your MAP policy is about protecting the value of your product, and it impacts you, your resellers, and your customers.
 Without a MAP policy—or any enforcement of it—your brand’s hard-earned integrity will rapidly deteriorate along with your price.

-Thankfully, powerful tools like MAP Guard make it easy to monitor and act on MAP violations.
+Thankfully, powerful tools like Prowl make it easy to monitor and act on MAP violations.
 Instead of you having to manually investigate every SKU, our crawling technology will automatically pull pricing everywhere your products appear, so all you have to do is decide how and when to respond.